 BitChute is an uncensored version of YouTube with a focus on undeniable free speech.
 It was built to allow publishers to avoid content rules enforcement on YouTube.
 Many creators who had their channels demonetized or deleted have shifted to BitChuite.

 BitChute is completely ad-free; however, users can send payments to publishers directly.
-The company has also stated that they use decentralized hosting, which means users don’t have to abide by the rules and regulations instructed by a single powerful organization.
+The company has also stated that it uses decentralized hosting, which means users don’t have to abide by the rules and regulations instructed by a single powerful organization.

 5. DTube